Hdoc1509/hrc/packages/input/README.md

 ## Reducing Build Size

 The default entry point includes CSS for all of the components.
-If you are only using a few components, you can reduce the build size by importing only the components you need:
+You have two options to reduce the build size:

+### Option 1: Use path imports

 ```diff
 - import { Input, Textarea } from "@hdoc-react/input";